onihilist/WebAPI/README.md

 If you want to know when the app is ready, you can check docker logs :

     - $ docker logs --tail 1000 -f <container_id>

+If you want more information about make commands :

+    - $ make help

 ## Troubleshooting